r3m25/spring-cloud-contrac/README.md

 # spring-cloud-contrac

 In this sampple you can see a useful implementation with spring cloud contract.
-There are two projects, producer and consumer.
+In this repo you can find two projects, producer and consumer.

 ## Getting Started